TheLux83/100-days-of-code/log.md

 **Thoughts:** I've finished the 'getting started' Tutorial.
 Now on to the real app.
 The Fire Department database!
 (Oh how I will have to read the documentation every 5 minutes because I don't know what I'm doing!)

+### Day 9: February 13, 2020

+**Today's Progress**: Started my Firedepartment App. created the first models for VehicleTypes with normalisation.
+Added all vehicle types we need

+**Thoughts:** Had to reread most of what I coded from the getting started tutorial.
+But I think that' a normal behaviour, because it's the first time I code on my own.
+It's very suprising and satisfying that I was able to create the first functional models in no time.
+Tomorrow I will create the next model.
+I've decided to build the backend before the front end.